-If a lost and paid item is recovered within 6 months of due date, the cost of the item is refundable.
+If a lost and paid item is recovered within 6 months of the date paid, the cost of the item is refundable.
 See the Refund Policy for specifics.

-A lost item recovered 6 months after due date is no longer eligible for a refund.
+A lost item recovered after 6 months is no longer eligible for a refund.

 The library does not accept the replacement of lost items unless a librarian has agreed to the exchange in advance.
 A lost processing fee is charged for the replacement.